statisticsnorway/dapla-helidon-application/README.md

 # dapla-helidon-application
-Application bootstrapping and configuration framework
+Minimal Application interfaces to facilitate easy reuse and testing.